nnstreamer/nntrainer/README.md

 ### Tensor

-Tensor is responsible for the calculation of Layer.
+Tensor is responsible for calculation of a layer.
 It executes the addition, division, multiplication, dot production, averaging of Data and so on.
 In order to accelerate the calculation speed, CBLAS (C-Basic Linear Algebra: CPU) and CUBLAS (CUDA: Basic Linear Algebra) for PC (Especially NVIDIA GPU)  for some of the operation.
 Later, these calculations will be optimized.
 Currently we supports lazy calculation mode to reduce copy of tensors during calcuation.

  | Keyward | Description |